D-Bhatta/Django-Invoicing/notes/Notes_checklist_deploy.md

 - Create the static files directory in the base directory with an empty file.
 - Add them to requirements files
 - Add middleware and call `django_heroku.settings(locals())` in settings
+- Run tests, run, and refactor
-- Create heroku app with `heroku create django_invoicing`
+- Create heroku app with `heroku create d-django-invoicing`
 - Update `wsgi.py` file
 - Confirm that a remote named heroku has been set with `git remote -v`
-- Create the static files directory
-- Set Env vars
+- Set Env vars with `heroku config:push`
 - Set `heroku config:set DEBUG_COLLECTSTATIC=1`
 - Push code with `git push heroku setup:master`
+- Run tests, run, and refactor
+- Delete app
+- Create heroku app with `heroku create d-djangoapps-1`
+- Confirm that a remote named heroku has been set with `git remote -v`
+- Set Env vars with `heroku config:push`
+- Set `heroku config:set DEBUG_COLLECTSTATIC=1`
+- Push code with `git push heroku setup:master`
+- Run tests, run, and refactor